How to have the System Names instead of IPs in SNMPCollector's Profile.

 21. Wait until all devices are populated under the "Profiles" item

-22. Under "Profiles" item you shold see the device's System Name
+22. Under "Profiles" item you should see the device's System Name

-How to clean up the SNMPCollector local database - delete all itens under the Profiles
+How to clean up the SNMPCollector local database - delete all items under the Profiles

 1. Deactivate the SNMPCollector probe